Unity-Technologies/MeshSyncDCCPlugins/Docs/en/Installation.md

 ![MeshSyncClientBlender_Installation](../Images/MeshSyncClientBlender_Installation.png)

-* Download Blender plugin that corresponds to MeshSync with the same version on the [release page](https://github.com/Unity-Technologies/MeshSyncDCCPlugin/releases)
+* Download Blender plugin that corresponds to the used MeshSync version on the [release page](https://github.com/Unity-Technologies/MeshSyncDCCPlugin/releases)
 * Depending on the Blender version, the way to install is different.
   - Blender 2.79:
     * Go to File -> User Preferences -> Add-ons.